-As per the 2011 data, the leakages in Public Distribution System (PDS) was estimated to be around 47%.
+As per the 2011 data, the leakages in Public Distribution System (PDS) were estimated to be around 47%.
 The leakages in the Public Distribution System (PDS) is due to the following reasons which are listed below

-- Damage of food grains during transportation
+- Damage to food grains during transportation

 - Pilferage of food grains